Ready to order? Give us a call at the Cheese Counter. 510-250-6033

 No. Truffles and truffle hunting inflict no damage on the environment or on the animals used to find them.
 Truffles are found, not made, and except for cleaning off the dirt, there is no processing involved with these tasty tubers.
 They form naturally at the base of certain trees in the woods and are sniffed out by specially trained pigs and dogs.
 Pigs are very good at truffle hunting and are the traditional choice, but unfortunately they like the truffles too much and are as apt to scarf them down themselves as they are to hand them over.

-Dogs are good at finding truffles too, and don't care about eating them and have therefore become the animal of choice for truffle hunters.
+Dogs are good at finding truffles too, and don't care about eating them, so have become the animal of choice for truffle hunters.
 Also, according to Patricia Wells in her excellent book, Simply Truffles, dogs are less conspicuous than a pig in the car or out hiking in the woods (truffle hunters go to great lengths to conceal their favorite hunting spots).
 As for the animals themselves, truffle hunting is merely a good romp in the woods with (in the case of dogs, anyway) their best friend.

 Are truffles good with vegetarian dishes?